FORMAT

 This module will thus firstly focus on the anticompetitive practices and their legal prohibition (their criterion, the sanctions…) and secondly explore the difficulties that have arisen regarding digital platforms and their characteristics that make public enforcement extremely more complex.
 A few notable cases, such as Google Shopping or Microsoft will be studied, as well as ongoing investigations.

-Finally, as the European Union has recently adopted the Digital Markets Act, a regulation aimed at digital “gatekeepers” providing “core platform services” to ensure fair and contestable markets, this change of paradigm from an ex post sanction to an ex ante regulation will enclose this module.- Algorithmic anticompetitive practices (collusions and abuses of dominant position)
+Finally, as the European Union has recently adopted the Digital Markets Act, a regulation aimed at digital “gatekeepers” providing “core platform services” to ensure fair and contestable markets, this change of paradigm from an ex post sanction to an ex ante regulation will enclose this module as we will study which companies have been designated as gatekeepers, what obligations they are submitted to and why some authors criticize it as being the creation of a “hybrid law”.

-This section deals with anticompetitive practices implemented in digital markets in a competition law and economics perspective rooted in examples from EU and US case laws.
-We first consider the case of collusions between competitors both the ones supported by the use of algorithms and the ones potentially initiated by reinforcement learning based ones.
-Secondly, we illustrate the span of unilateral practices a dominant operator, acting as an ecosystem gatekeeper, may implement to acquire, consolidate, and extend its position, may implement at the detriment of its consumers and business partners (exclusionary abuses, exploitative abuses, and abuses of economic dependence).
-To illustrate these unilateral practices, we use the case of metaverses as an implementation field).
+This section deals first with coordinated anticompetitive practices implemented in digital markets in a competition law and economics perspective rooted in examples from EU and US case laws.
+We consider the case of collusions between competitors both the ones supported by the use of algorithms and the ones potentially initiated by reinforcement learning based ones.
+Second it will deal with the issue of the protection of the market structures and the potential competition through the mergers control performed by competition authorities.
+It will put the accent on the difficulties related to the acquisition strategies of Big Techs.

 - Consumer protection and digital manipulations

 The online consumer, like all consumers, suffers from biases in his decision-making process.
-While consumer manipulation is not new, with the digitalization of the economy it can take now on an unprecedented scale.
+While consumer manipulation is nothing new, it can take on unprecedented proportions with the digitisation of the economy.

-The last section will be dedicated to the types of damages suffered by online consumers and the regulations to protect them.
-Ex-ante consumer protection with conformity by design obligations versus ex-post consumer protection with a power of judicial action granted to a public authority or to consumers to introduce damages actions?
-Which solutions have been chosen by the European regulator? - Lecturers
+The last section is dedicated to the regulations aimed to protect consumers.
+Ex-ante consumer protection with conformity by design obligations versus ex-post-consumer protection with a power of judicial action granted to a public authority or to consumers to introduce damages actions.
+Which solutions have been chosen by the European regulator?
+This section will discuss the interplay of the General Data Protection Regulation with the Unfair commercial practices Directive and Competition law enforcement.
+It will also be an opportunity to discuss the role of consumer protection in the frame of the new regulations for digital markets, including the Digital Market Act, the Digital Service Act and the Artificial Intelligence Act. - Lecturers

 -